Gautier Ponsinet.xyz

 My Ph.D. advisor is Antonio Lei.

-I am interested in Number theory, especially in Iwasawa theory, p-adic Hodge theory, Galois representations, and abelian varieties.
+I am interested in number theory, especially in Iwasawa theory and p‑adic Hodge theory.

 Contact & C.V.